gtonkinhill/panaroo/docs/gettingstarted/quickstart.md

 panaroo -i *.gff -o results --clean-mode strict
 ```

 If you are using GFFs from RefSeq they can occasionally include annotations that do not conform the expected.
 This is usually due to a premature stop codon or a gene of invalid length.
 By default Panaroo will fail to parse these annotations.
-However, you can set Panaroo to ignore invalid annotaion by enabling the `remove-invalid-genes` flag
+However, you can set Panaroo to ignore invalid annotation by enabling the `remove-invalid-genes` flag

 ```
 panaroo -i *.gff -o results --clean-mode strict --remove-invalid-genes